Children's Hospital of Wisconsin NICU is a regional leader

 Top-level newborn care in two locations

-Children's Hospital of Wisconsin offers state-of-the-art Neonatal Intensive Care Units (NICUs) in two locations:
+Children's offers state-of-the-art Neonatal Intensive Care Units (NICUs) in two locations:

-- In Milwaukee, our 43-bed NICU and 16-bed Progressive Care Unit care for more than 700 critically ill babies each year, including premature babies, those with birth defects and those requiring immediate surgery.
+- In Milwaukee, our level IV, 70-bed NICU cares for more than 750 critically ill babies each year, including premature babies, those with birth defects and those requiring immediate surgery.

-- In Neenah, Wis., our 22-bed NICU provides critical care to premature and sick infants in Northeast Wisconsin.
+- In Neenah, Wis., our level III, 22-bed NICU provides critical care to premature and sick infants in northeast Wisconsin.